kadykov/cv-adapt/.openhands/microagents/repo.md

    - Use mypy for static type checking
    - Project has strict type checking enabled

-Important Note for AI Agents:
+6. Documentation Maintenance:
-- This documentation file (`.openhands/microagents/repo.md`) must be kept up to date
+   - Keep `.openhands/microagents/repo.md` documentation file up to date
-- When you create new files, modify project structure, or add new features:
+   - When creating new files, modifying project structure, or adding features:
-  - Update the Project Structure section accordingly
+     * Update the Project Structure section accordingly
-  - Document any new patterns or conventions introduced
+     * Document any new patterns or conventions introduced
-  - Add relevant guidelines for new components
+     * Add relevant guidelines for new components
-- If you notice any discrepancies between this documentation and the actual project state:
+   - Address documentation discrepancies:
-  - Update the documentation to reflect the current state
+     * Update documentation to reflect current project state
-  - Include explanations for any significant changes
+     * Include explanations for significant changes
-  - Ensure all sections remain accurate and useful
+     * Ensure all sections remain accurate and useful